RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/CrosslinkerMover.md

 ## Description
 This mover places chemical cross-linkers such as 1,3,5-tris(bromomethyl)benzene (TBMB) or trimesic acid (TMA).
 It can set up covalent bonds and constraints, pack and energy-minimize the linker and the side-chains to which it is connected, and relax the entire structure.
 Options are provided for filtering based on input geometry, to throw out poses that do not present side-chains in conformations compatible with the linker.

 Metals are also effectively cross-links that connect several side-chains, as far as Rosetta is concerned, so as of 16 May 2018, this mover can also place metals.
-When placing metals, metal-coordinating residues (currently L- or D-histidine, glutamate, or aspartate) are patched to add a virtual atom on the metal-coordinating side-chain atom representing the metal, atom pair constraints are added to tether the virtual atoms to one another and to ensure that all of the virtual atoms overlap (representing a single metal ion), and angle constraints are added for each trio of (liganding atom 1)--(metal virtual atom)--(liganding atom 2) to enforce tetrahedral or octahedral geometry.
-Future development will add support for geometries other than tetrahedral or octahedral coordination.
+When placing metals, metal-coordinating residues (currently L- or D-histidine, glutamate, or aspartate) are patched to add a virtual atom on the metal-coordinating side-chain atom representing the metal, atom pair constraints are added to tether the virtual atoms to one another and to ensure that all of the virtual atoms overlap (representing a single metal ion), and angle constraints are added for each trio of (liganding atom 1)--(metal virtual atom)--(liganding atom 2) to enforce tetrahedral, octahedral, trigonal pyramidal, or trigonal planar geometry.
+Future development will add support for other metal coordination geometries.

 ## Needed flags
 The CrosslinkerMover requires that Rosetta load a params file for the crosslinker, as well as the sidechain conjugation variant types for the sidechains that will be cross-linked.
 These are not loaded by default.
 For example, to link three cysteine residues with TBMB, one needs the following commandline flag: